TEACHER WORKSHOPS & CONFERENCES

 The Minnesota Alliance for Geographic Education offers numerous FREE and low-cost workshop and institute professional development opportunities.
 They vary in length from day-long during the school year to week-long in the summer and often have CEUs or free graduate credits available to participants.
 In addition, there are several programs offered by professional organization that we recommend.

-GEOGRAPHY & GEOTECHNOLOGY IN THE SOCIAL STUDIES CLASSROOM* (Introductory)
+GEOGRAPHY, READING & GEOTECHNOLOGY IN THE SOCIAL STUDIES CLASSROOM: an introduction to the inquiry based pedagogy using geotechnologies* (Introductory)

 June 15 – 19, 2015 at Macalester College and the LT Media Lab, U of M (St. Paul Campus)

 (For middle and high school teachers who are new to teaching geography or have limited experience with geospatial technologies and/or who have not attended one of our previous institutes)